May Day Celebrations

 The May Day festivities all but vanished following the Civil War when Oliver Cromwell and his Puritans took control of the country in 1645.
 Describing maypole dancing as ‘a heathenish vanity generally abused to superstition and wickedness’, legislation was passed which saw the end of village maypoles throughout the country.

 Morris dancers with maypole and pipe and taborer, Chambers Book of Days

 Dancing did not return to the village greens until the restoration of Charles II.
 ‘The Merry Monarch’ helped ensure the support of his subjects with the erection of a massive 40 metre high maypole in London’s Strand.
 This pole signalled the return of the fun times, and remained standing for almost fifty years.

 Maypoles can still be seen on the village greens at Welford-on-Avon and at Dunchurch, Warwickshire, both of which stand all year round.
-Barwick in Yorkshire, claims the largest maypole in England, standing some 30 meters in height.
+Barwick in Yorkshire, claims the largest maypole in England, standing some 86 feet in height.